arblane/clip-firebot-setup/README.md

 # Description
 Firebot setup for playing Twitch clips on stream from user input.

-# Requirement
+# Compatiability
-- Firebot 5.58.0
+- Firebot 5.59.2+

 # Install
-+ To install, download:
++ Download
   + Clip.firebotsetup
   + clips.html
-+ Import setup for Firebot by going to Settings > Setups > Import Setup.
-  + Choose the file "Clip.firebotsetup" from the location you just downloaded it to, then click Import setup.
++ Import the downloaded firebotsetup file
   + You will need to edit the preset effect to change the location of the html file.

 # Usage